K&O, Fleet Line, Craft Master Johnson Outboard Motors

 Desirability: 4/5

 1961 began the white and gray two-tone paint scheme.
-The 1961 Super Sea-Horse is rare and desirable “large” K&O motor but not as rare as the 1960 or 1962 versions.
+The 1961 Super Sea-Horse is rare and desirable “large” Fleet Line motor but, not as rare as the 1960 or 1962 versions.
 The motor maintains a lot of the same design characteristics from the 1960 version but, with a newly designed rear grab-handle and stepped cowl.
 This is also the first year for the stacked Johnson logo.
-The larger K&O motors came in brown boxes with the Johnson branding shown in black graphics.
+The larger Fleet Line motors came in brown boxes with the Fleet lIne Johnson branding shown in black graphics.
 These same boxes were used for all large Johnson motors from 1959-1962.

 Notable Traits: